-This basic addition formula within Excel allows you to add all the values within a range.
+This addition formula within Excel allows you to add all the values within a range.

 Formula that returns the arithmetic mean of all the values within a range.
 If you want it to include text and conditionals within the mean, then you can use AVERAGEA().

-As the name gives away, this formula will return the total number of cells that contain a number.
-If you would simply like to return the count of cells that contain any kind of text then you would use COUNTA().
+As the name states, this formula will return the total number of cells that contain a number.
+If you would simply like to return the count of cells that contain any kind of text, then you would use COUNTA().